Intermediate dimensions of infinitely generated attractors

 Fix $q \in (V+z) \cap \mathbb{Q}^d $ and $ \delta \in \mathbb{Q}^+$.
 The set $T_{q,\delta}$ is immediately seen to be open since $\fix(S_i+t_i)$ is continuous in $t_i$ and we use open balls.
 Moreover, it is also dense since an element $t \in V^{\mathbb{N}}$ may be approximated arbitrarily well in the metric $d$ within the set $T_{q,\delta}$ by replacing $t_i$ with $q-z$ for sufficiently large $i$. \end{proof}

-\begin{rem} We used $V = [0,1)^d$ so that $V^\N$ can be equipped with a topological group structure, which allows us to consider a prevalent set of $t \in V^\N$.
-This setting forces the contraction ratios to be bounded above by 1/2, but we can easily avoid this.
+\begin{rem} In the above setting, all the contraction ratios were bounded above by $1/2$, but we can easily avoid this.
 Indeed, fix any $c>0$ and fix any IIFS $\{S_i\}_{i \in \N}$ of contractions defined on $[0,1+c]^d$ satisfying $S_i([0,1+c]^d) \subseteq [0,1]^d$ for all $i \in \N$.
 Then the contraction ratios are bounded above by $\frac{1}{1-c}$ and we assume they accumulate only at 0.
 We can let $V \coloneqq [0,c)^d$, and again $V^\N$ can be equipped with a natural probability measure by taking the infinite product of the Lebesgue measure on $V$ and then normalising.
 Moreover, $V^\N$ can be equipped with a topological group structure by taking the infinite product of the group $V$ under addition mod $c$ with the product topology.